-“Bone spurs” — also known as “osteophytes” — are protruding growths that commonly occur as a natural part of the aging process.
+Bone spurs, or osteophytes, are protruding growths that commonly occur as a natural part of the aging process.
 They develop primarily in and around your joints, the result of a lifetime of movement and the body’s natural attempt to stabilize these joints as they weaken with age.
 Due to the weight and movement the body supports, bone spurs are particularly common in the spine.

 - Leg pain